-Section 5.
-Amended.
-Article 4 of Chapter 4 of Title 9 of the Pacifica Municipal Code (R-1 Single-Family Residential District) is hereby amended as follows (deletions in strikethrough, additions in underline):
+Section 2.
+Amendment.
+Sections 9-4.401(a) and (9-4.402(o) of Article 4 of Chapter 4 of Title 9 of the Pacifica Municipal Code (R-1 Single-Family Residential District) are hereby amended as follows (deletions in strikethrough, additions in underline):